 Grow a YouTube channel

 YouTuber’s are practically bigger than any other celebrity these days.
 Channels of all types, from reviews to vlogging are making insane amounts of money.
-These is normally through ad networks, affiliate marketing, and merchandise.
+These are normally through ad networks, affiliate marketing, and merchandise.

 For example, the average channel earns $18 per 1,000 ad impressions.
-YouTube can be a fun hobby that you eventually turn into a money making machine if you put enough time into it.
+YouTube can be a fun hobby that you eventually turn into a money-making machine if you put enough time into it.